-Any abuse, either by a rider, parent or members of the rider's entourage at any IQ event will not be tolerated and may be subject to disciplinary action.
+Any abuse, either by a rider, parent or members of the rider's entourage ~~aimed at a volunteer acting as an official~~ at any IQ event will not be tolerated and may be subject to disciplinary action.

 Refer to the EA Interschool Rules and EA website for Codes of Conduct, protection policies and information regarding disciplinary procedures and yellow cards.